fortran-lang/stdlib/doc/specs/stdlib_logger.md

 ## Introduction

-This module defines a derived type, its methods, a variable, and constants to be used for the reporting of errors, for filtering the log messages, and other information.
+This module defines a derived type, its methods, a variable, and constants to be used for the reporting of errors, displaying messages, and other information.
 The derived type, `logger_type`, is to be used to define both global and local logger variables.
 The `logger_type` methods serve to configure the loggers and use the logger variables to report messages to a variable specific list of I/O units termed `log_units`.
 The variable, `global_logger`, of type `logger_type`, is intended to serve as the default global logger.
 The constants serve as error flags returned by the optional integer `stat` argument.

 The logger variables have the option to:

 * change which units receive the log messages;
 * report which units receive the log messages;
-* change the level for filtering the log messages;
+* select which types of messages are logged;
 * precede messages by a blank line;
 * precede messages by a time stamp of the form `yyyy-mm-dd hh:mm:ss.sss`;